Interested in Forensic Science?

 Piedmont Helps Launch Your Career in Forensic Science

 Another advantage of becoming a Piedmont student is that prior to graduation, Piedmont faculty and staff work to place all graduating forensic science students in an employed position — allowing for a smooth transition from student to practitioner.
 Some students may also move on to pursue graduate degrees, and many have been accepted into some of the best graduate programs in the country.
+Currently, Piedmont University has a 100% placement rate in either an employed position or graduate program dependent on the graduate's career plan.

 According to the U.S. Bureau of Labor Statistics, employment of forensic science technicians is projected to grow by14 percent from 2019 to 2029, much faster than the average for all occupations.
 State and local governments are expected to hire additional forensic science technicians to process their high caseloads.
 Additionally, scientific and technological advances are expected to increase the availability, reliability, and usefulness of objective forensic information used as evidence in trials.
 As a result, forensic science technicians will be able to provide even greater value than before, and more forensic science technicians will be needed to provide timely forensics information to law enforcement agencies and courts.